metareflection/synthesis-class/assignments.md

 Each data entry comes from _Dan_ (see the **next** assignment below) delegating a recursive subcase to _BUS_.
 The argument `?rec` represents the recursive call.

-For example, here are the two data entries for `filter`, a function that takes a predicate and a list, and returns a list of only the elements in the input list satisfying the predicate.
+For example, here are the two data entries for `filter`, a function that takes a predicate `p` and a list `xs`, and returns a list of only the elements in the input list satisfying the predicate.
 There are two recursive cases to consider in the definition of filter: when the first element of the list does not satisfy the predicate, in which case it is discarded (right-hand side solution `?rec`), and when the first element of the list satisfies the predicate, in which case it is kept (right-hand side solution `(cons (car xs) ?rec)`).

 #### Data entry for filter case for `(car xs)` not satisfying predicate
 ```